maurobedoya/contact_surface/README.md

 Python

-Pymol libraries
+PyMOL libraries

-To install Pymol libraries by console use:
+To install PyMOL libraries by console use:
 ```
-sudo apt-get install pymol
+sudo apt-get install PyMOL
 ```

 ## Usage